noir-lang/noir/docs/docs/noir/standard_library/meta/function_def.md

 #include_code body noir_stdlib/src/meta/function_def.nr rust

-Returns the body of the function as a list of expressions.
+Returns the body of the function as an expression.
 This is only valid on functions in the current crate which have not yet been resolved.
 This means any functions called at compile-time are invalid targets for this method.